We're Open8am–6pm SAST

 Just a handful of intimate camps — no crowds, no convoys, just you and the wilderness.

-When to Visit Lower Zambezi, Zambia
+When to Visit the Lower Zambezi

 Peak Dry Season